PowerFeather/powerfeather-docs/docs/esp32s3_powerfeather/overview.md

 2. Fixed-function - pins that have a fixed function, carries a specific signal, or is connected to a specific component on the board
 3. Power Input - used for connecting input power supplies
 4. Power Output - used for connecting loads that get power from one of the board power output rails
-5. Ground - ground reference for board and connected loads
+5. Ground - 0 V reference for board and connected loads

 ### Pin Capability

-1. Digital - pins that can output or accept input of 3.3V digital logic
+1. Digital - pins that can output or accept input of 3.3 V digital logic
 2. RTC - pins that can hold output during deep-sleep; or be used as a wake source from deep-sleep
 3. Touch - pins that can be used for capacitive touch input
 4. Analog - pins that can read analog signals